robguderian/cs-tech-primer/docs/2_shell/readme.md

 * understand what a $PATH is
 * add more paths to the $PATH in a .profile
 * traverse a filesystem (move around a filesystem), find and execute files.
-* know how to search previous commands (or, at least know it's possible, and know that it. is probably available in their shell of choice)
+* know how to search previous commands (or, at least know it's possible, and know that it is probably available in their shell of choice)
 * understand a unix programs inputs and outputs.

 The Shell
 ---------